Wishing well: Germanic and Celtic traditions

 The Germanic and Celtic peoples considered springs and wells sacred places.
 Sometimes the places were marked with wooden statues possibly of the god associated with the pool.
 Germanic peoples were known to throw the armour and weapons of defeated enemies into bogs and other pools of water as offerings to their gods.

-Water was seen to have healing powers, and wells became popular, with many people drinking the water, bathing in it, or simply wishing over it.
+As water is necessary for life, wells became popular places not only to get life sustaining water, but also as a social area.
+This has now related to town centers having wells in the center of them.
+Water was also seen to have healing powers, and wells became popular, with many people drinking the water, bathing in it, or simply wishing over it.
 Some people believed that the guardians or dwellers of the well would grant them their wish if they paid a price.

 After uttering the wish, one would generally drop coins in the well.
-That wish would then be granted by the guardian or dweller, based upon how the coin would land at the bottom of the well.
+The wish would then be granted by the guardian or dweller, based upon how the coin would land at the bottom of the well.
 If the coin landed heads up, the guardian of the well would grant the wish, but the wish of a tails up coin would be ignored.
 It was thus potentially lucky to throw coins in the well, but it depended on how they landed.

+Since 2021, excavation of an ancient wooden wishing well has been underway in what is now the town of Germering, Bavaria, Germany.
+More than 13,500 artifacts have been found, dating from the Bronze Age to the early Middle Ages.
-The Celtic Clootie Well tradition and the English well dressing tradition appear to be related to this kind of ancient well veneration.

-The tradition of dropping pennies in ponds and fountains stems from this.
+The Celtic clootie well tradition and the English well dressing tradition appear to be related to this kind of ancient well veneration.
+The tradition of dropping pennies in ponds and fountains also stems from this.
 Coins would be placed there as gifts for the deity to show appreciation.